 ENERGY DESIGN RATING

-To calculate your project’s Delta EDR, you must subtract the Standard Design EDR from the Proposed Design EDR, then add any kicker points that apply.
+To calculate your project’s Delta EDR, you must subtract the Standard Efficiency EDR (formerly Design) from the Proposed Efficiency EDR (formerly Design), then add any kicker points that apply.

 The easiest place to grab the information needed to determine your Delta EDR score is on the CF-1R report.